-Centres Branches 1 To promote and represent The Cochrane Collaboration To promote and represent The Cochrane Collaboration 2 To serve as a source of information about The Cochrane Collaboration To serve as a source of information about The Cochrane Collaboration 3 To provide or facilitate training and support for review authors, editors, handsearchers and other contributors to The Cochrane Collaboration To provide or facilitate training and support for contributors or potential contributors to The Cochrane Collaboration 4 To support regional editorial bases of Review Groups, Methods Groups and Fields by: assisting in finding funding; mediating conflicts, either between Cochrane entities or between individuals and entities 5 To contribute to improving the quality of Cochrane reviews by performing, supporting or promoting methodological research 6 To promote accessibility to The Cochrane Library to healthcare professionals, patients and others, e.g. by pursuing national subscriptions and translations where necessary To promote accessibility to The Cochrane Library to healthcare professionals, patients and others, e.g. by pursuing national subscriptions and translations where necessary 7 To handsearch general healthcare journals in the linguistic area of the Centre and to submit the search results to the Collaboration's trial database of addition, the Cochrane Centres may perform optional special fu software for use within the organisation or production of Cochra other important optional function of Centres." -
+Centres Branches 1 To promote and represent The Cochrane Collaboration To promote and represent The Cochrane Collaboration 2 To serve as a source of information about The Cochrane Collaboration To serve as a source of information about The Cochrane Collaboration 3 To provide or facilitate training and support for review authors, editors, handsearchers and other contributors to The Cochrane Collaboration To provide or facilitate training and support for contributors or potential contributors to The Cochrane Collaboration 4 To support regional editorial bases of Review Groups, Methods Groups and Fields by: assisting in finding funding; mediating conflicts, either between Cochrane entities or between individuals and entities 5 To contribute to improving the quality of Cochrane reviews by performing, supporting or promoting methodological research 6 To promote accessibility to The Cochrane Library to healthcare professionals, patients and others, e.g. by pursuing national subscriptions and translations where necessary To promote accessibility to The Cochrane Library to healthcare professionals, patients and others, e.g. by pursuing national subscriptions and translations where necessary 7 To handsearch general healthcare journals in the linguistic area of the Centre and to submit the search results to the Collaboration's trial database de "In addition, the Cochrane Centres may perform optional special functions on behalf of the organisation, such as development of software for use within the organisation or production of Cochrane News.
+Organising or hosting the annual Colloquium is another important optional function of Centres."